-The society pays policyholder tax on behalf of its members.
+The society pays tax on returns on behalf of its members.
 The basis for tax assessment is the market value of the society's assets after deduction for financial liabilities on 1 January in the assessment year.
 The return on these funds is calculated using a standardised method with an interest rate that is the same as the average government lending rate in the year prior to the assessment year.
 The standard income thus calculated is then taxed at 15%.
-For the society this meant that the policyholder tax paid for the year 2011 amounted to SEK 176m (174).
+For the society this meant that the tax on returns paid for the year 2012 amounted to SEK 179m (176).